brashivis/dl-f18_sisr/README.md

-# Single-Image Super Resolution
+# Single-Image Super Resolution Using EDSR and SRGAN

-This repository has two main folders, srgan and edsr.
+This repository has two main folders, edsr and srgan.

-The first, srgan, is based on [SRGAN](https://github.com/tensorlayer/srgan), a Super Resolution model built using a GAN (Generative Adversarial Network).
-The paper this model is based on can be found [here](https://arxiv.org/abs/1609.04802).

-The second, edsr, is based on [EDSR](https://github.com/thstkdgus35/EDSR-PyTorch), another Super Resolution model.
-This model is based on SRResNet.
-The paper on which this model is based can be found [here](http://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf).
-The code we are using here (and the link above) is the PyTorch implmentation of the paper.
-The original code repository, which mainly uses Lua, can be found [here](https://github.com/LimBee/NTIRE2017).
+The first, edsr, is based on EDSR (Enhanced Deep Super Resolution network), a Super Resolution model built with a ResNet-like architecture that utilizes successive convolutional layers and residual connections.
+EDSR was first presented in a paper by Lim et al. that can be found [here](http://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf).
+The code in this folder is based off of a PyTorch implementation of the paper that can be found [here](https://github.com/thstkdgus35/EDSR-PyTorch).
+The original, official code repository for EDSR primarily uses Lua and can be found [here](https://github.com/LimBee/NTIRE2017).
+The model's primary code and structure can be found in the `edsr/src/loss/` folder and the `edsr/src/model/` folder (specifically `edsr/src/model/edsr.py` and `edsr/src/model/common.py`).

+The second, srgan, is based on SRGAN (Super Resolution Generative Adversarial Network), a Super Resolution model built using a GAN architecture.
+SRGAN was first presented in a paper by Ledig et al. that can be found [here](https://arxiv.org/abs/1609.04802).
+The code in this folder is heavily based off of a TensorFlow implementation of SRGAN that can be found [here](https://github.com/tensorlayer/srgan).
+The model's primary code and structure can be found in `srgan/main.py` and `srgan/model.py`.

-Entering either folder will display the original README file for each project.
-The goal of this project is to perform an ablation study and test whether various hypotheses improve on the results achieved by these models.
-We plan on investigating at least the following:
+Entering either folder will display a modified version of the original README file for each project.
+For more information on our changes to the code of either model, please refer to these README's.
+The goal of this project was to perform an ablation study on both models.
+We implemented and tested the following:

+* Training Lim et al.'s SRGAN model using mean square error (MSE) in order to provide a direct comparison to the state-of-the-art EDSR model
-* Using upscaling methods other than pixel shufﬂe
+* Using interpolation rather than pixel shuffle in EDSR to upsample the final output
-* Using a higher volume of data to train
-* Tuning convolutional layer parameters and adding more convolutional layers
-* Integrating noise, such as blurring, in pre-processing
+* Integrating noise, such as salt-and-pepper noise and blurring, into the preprocessing stage in order to compare how the models perform under different conditions
-* Using speciﬁc types of images, such as landscapes, to train a specialized model
+* Using specific types of images, such as landscapes, to train a specialized EDSR model
-* Using the perceptual loss function as suggested in [Johnson et al.](https://arxiv.org/abs/1603.08155) instead of PSNR
+* Using the perceptual loss function suggested in Johnson et al. [here](https://arxiv.org/abs/1603.08155) instead of MSE to train EDSR

 ## Trained Models

-We have run the training scripts for both these models.
-Our pre-trained models are not available on GitHub right now due to their size.
+For instructions on how to train each model, please refer to each project's respective README file.
+Our own pre-trained models are not available on GitHub due to their size.

-For instructions on how to train each model, please read their respective README files.